Schlechtwetterfront/vue-dialogs/README.md

 </script>
 ```

-Show your component. `useDialogs` returns the dialog "manager". `dialogs.show` returns a `Promise` that resolves when the dialog is closed
+Show your component. `useDialogs` returns the dialog "manager". `dialogs.from` will create an intermediate object from your component.
+This object contains one method `show` which returns a `Promise` that resolves when the dialog is closed

 ```ts
 import { defineComponent } from 'vue';